-- 4. Injections are given at least 2 months apart for up to 12 months (maximum of 4 sessions); - 5.
-Injections are not used as sole method of treatment, but rather are intended for pain relief to facilitate mobilization to allow for non-invasive modalities, e.g., physical therapy and other alternate therapies that address muscle strengthening, flexibility, and functional restoration.
+- D. Injections are given at least two months apart for up to 12 months from the initial injection (maximum of six total sessions); - E. Injections are not used as sole method of treatment, but rather are intended for pain relief to facilitate mobilization to allow for non-invasive modalities, e.g., physical therapy and other alternate therapies that address muscle strengthening, flexibility, and functional restoration.